 Frank was a large-scale installation of 10 interconnecting rooms on the main stage at Newcastle Playhouse.
-The audience travelled through one at a time, every 5 minutes, encountering performers and other audience members on the way.
-Nowadays it might be called “immersive theatre” – but we’re not sure that the term was coined back then…
+The audience travelled through one at a time every 5 minutes, encountering performers and other audience members on the way.
+Nowadays it might be called “immersive theatre” – but the term wasn’t coined back then…

 Frank was flawed, important and exciting for Quarantine.
 We explored ideas which have filtered into every subsequent project – the importance of intimate encounters, acknowledgement of the audience’s agency, food as a site for social encounter.
-Fuelled by beer from the burned out room, Frank turned into a raucous party – we had to kick people out at midnight so that we could close the theatre and go home.
-It was a good party, but that was probably all it was.
-So we found that by literally blocking off a door and dictating the direction the audience moved around the space, we could affect both mood and, perhaps, the potential for meaning.
+Fuelled by beer from the burned out room, the first versions of Frank turned into a raucous party – and that was probably all it was.
+We found that blocking off a door and dictating direction of travel could affect both mood and the potential for meaning.
 We made a dramaturgical decision by changing the physical environment – by making, somewhat ironically, a linear dramaturgy….

 Richard Gregory, Director